vaibhavgoswami14o9/simple_calculator/README.md

 Start calculating!

 📌 Notes
-Only supports single-step arithmetic (no parentheses or order of operations)
+Only supports single-step arithmetic (no parentheses or order of operations 🙌 Credits
+Built with 💙 by Vaibhav

 Built as a beginner-friendly project to demonstrate core web development skills